Skip to content

 Comments in exported documents

-When you export your project back to a Word document (File → Export → Export Translated Document…), every segment comment becomes a Word comment in the output .docx.
+When you export your project back to a Word document (Project → Export → Export Translated Document…), every segment comment becomes a Word comment in the output .docx.
 Behaviour per comment kind:

 After export, Workbench logs how many comments were attached: